-Stocking the shelves with new releases has itself become an arduous task, as the 20-year-old store has outlived its local DVD distributor.
-In order to make sure the most popular titles are available for her customers, Harding ventures out to purchase the copies herself.
+For Sandi Harding, managing the last Blockbuster has been a struggle.
+Stocking the shelves with new releases in itself has been a challenge, as the 20-year-old store outlived its local DVD distributor.
+In order to make sure the most popular titles are available for her customers, Harding purchases the copies herself.

 “The big title for next week is Call of the Wild,” she said.
 “I usually start out with 30 on DVD, and 12 to 14 Blu-Ray.
 I’ll go to Walmart, Target, Fred Meyer, every retailer we have here in town, and I’ll only get five or 10 from each one.
 They don’t like me very much if I come in and just wipe out their shelves.”

 The store now boasts popular memorabilia such as Russel Crowe’s jockstrap from Cinderella Man, which HBO’s John Oliver purchased for $7,000 and donated to the Anchorage location in a futile attempt to save it.
-Ironically, this in itself has posed a problem for Harding’s surviving store.
+Ironically, the item began to pose a problem for Harding’s surviving store in the early days of the pandemic.

-“Unfortunately, after I got five or six people in here [in the early days of the coronavirus pandemic], everybody would be converging in the same area,” she said, “everybody wanted to see the John Oliver stuff, or everybody wanted to go to the new release section.”
+“Unfortunately, after I got five or six people in here [when COVID-19 first emerged], everybody would be converging in the same area,” she said, “everybody wanted to see the John Oliver stuff, or everybody wanted to go to the new release section.”

 “I wasn’t able to keep people apart, and I thought, ‘Well, this isn’t going to work,'” said Harding.

-Customers call ahead and pay for their rentals over the phone, with a masked-and-gloved employee handing over their movie choices through the window.
-As for the DVDs themselves, the last Blockbuster store diligently cleans the cases with Clorox wipes and hands them over in Ziplocks.
+Since then, customers simply call ahead and pay for their rentals over the phone before masked-and-gloved employees hand over their movie choices through the window.
+As for the DVDs themselves, the last Blockbuster store diligently cleans each case with Clorox wipes before handing them over in Ziplocs.

-While the average 10-15 daily curbside customer tally is “a drop in the bucket” as compared to pre-pandemic figures, Harding has felt a sense of duty to the world.
-She’s now the lone patron to those who still cherish the tangible experience of browsing for a flick and want to travel somewhere to get it.
+While the average 10-15 daily curbside customer tally is “a drop in the bucket” compared to pre-pandemic figures, Harding has felt a sense of prideful duty to the world.
+She’s now the lone patron to those who still cherish the tangible experience of browsing for a flick and yearn to travel somewhere to get it.

 “You’re in a tight spot, because part of you is looking at the economics of it and thinking ‘I have to have customers coming and spending money, or my business isn’t going to be viable, but at the same time, I’m like the Blockbuster Mom,” she said.